slmdeepu2/Demo-Dev/README.md

 ## Running with docker

-If your workstation is not configurvdssed for Java 8 development the easiest way to run the application is with Docker.
+If your workstation is not configurvdssed for Javdsfgera 8 development the easiest way to run the application is with Docker.

 ```bash
 # gets the code